riadvice/bigbluebutton-docs/docs/administration/turn-server.md

 ## Required DNS Entry

-You need to setup a fully qualified domain name that resolves to the external IP address of your turn server.
+You need to set up a fully qualified domain name that resolves to the external IP address of your turn server.
 You'll use this domain name to generate a TLS certificate using Let's Encrypt (next section).

 ## Required Ports